Discover more at Chartwell

 Be captivated by history and adventure in the treehouse at Chartwell.
 The Churchill family enjoyed their own treehouse here over 90 years ago.
 Children will love to climb up the two-storey structure to take in the lofty views before sliding back down to earth.

 During the Second World War, bombs allegedly fell on the estate at Chartwell as the planes left London.
 The crater left behind by one of these bombs is just the place to have some family fun.
-Can you use the ropes to escape the crater?
-Only one way to find out.
+Children will enjoy testing their skills on the balance beams and using the ropes to escape the crater.

 Canadians camped out in the woods at Chartwell during the Second World War.
 When there was an air raid they would cover up the lakes, so the German pilots wouldn't recognise Chartwell from the air.
 Hold your own camp here, relax in the hammocks, 'cook' up a storm and plot your adventure.